-Well, well, well…just like that, the May 15th nonprofit IRS Form 990 deadline has come and gone.
+Well, well, well…just like that, your annual nonprofit Form 990 deadline has come and gone.
 Although the Form 990 due date 2018 has passed for organizations that operate on a calendar tax year (January – December), we have received several concerned calls from organizations.
 They are all asking what they should do since they missed the Form 990 due date 2017 for tax returns.

-While your options are few at this point, there is still life after missing the IRS Form 990 deadline.
+While your options are few at this point, there is still life after missing the Form 990 deadline.
 Here are the next steps you should take to maintain compliance with the IRS.

 *Your immediate action is required before your tax-exempt status is revoked*

 Life After Missing The Form 990 Deadline

 Long story short, the longer you wait to file the worse off your organization will be.
-The best advice that we can give you is to file IRS Form 990 ASAP!
+The best advice that we can give you is to file Form 990 ASAP!
 Your penalties will only grow the longer you wait to file your 990 tax form.

 Even though you have [technically] missed the deadline, you can avoid the following IRS penalties.